natfoxy/natfoxy/myshop/README.md

 myshop

 This is a demo saddlery sales ecommerce store written in PHP using HTML and CSS, with MySQL used for data storage.
+It is designed to be a website, accessible over the Internet.

 To do/ Further improvements with more time (not a finite list!):